How Does Mortgage Interest Work? Everything You Need To Know

-There is a wide range of potential borrowers who need loans to buy a home.
-And each borrower has unique financial needs.
-Because of this, there are also various types of mortgages available to address those needs.
-Here are some options you may run into and how interest works with each of them:
+There’s a wide range of potential borrowers who need a loan to buy a home, and each borrower has unique financial needs.
+For this reason, various types of mortgages are available to address those needs.

 Home buyers will typically have to decide between a fixed-rate mortgage and an adjustable-rate mortgage.
-In the case of a fixed-rate mortgage, your home loan comes with a set interest rate for its entire term.
-So, the borrower’s repayments of interest and principal stay the same from month to month.
+With a fixed-rate mortgage, your home loan comes with a set interest rate for its entire term.
+The borrower’s repayments of interest and principal stay the same from month to month.

 Borrowers thinking about a fixed-rate mortgage should know that they:

-- Have lifespans of 10 – 30 years (or even 8 years with a Yourgage®)
+- Have lifespans of 10 – 30 years (or even as few as 8 years with a YOURgage®).

-- Apply more of earlier payments to interest; more goes to the principal as time goes on
+- Apply a greater amount of earlier payments to interest, with more going to the principal balance in time.